Felippe-Pires/CategoricalDatasets/README.md

 * **Methods Tested:** The study compared four different conversion techniques alongside the alternative of simply removing the categorical features.
 * **Result:** The **Correspondence Analysis** method was found to yield the best results, positively influencing the effectiveness of numerical outlier detection algorithms.

+## Execution Instructions

+This repository contains the datasets used in the research.
+The initial versions of the datasets used are in the **files/datasets** directory, organized by context in which they were created.
+As an initial step to reproduce the experiments, it is necessary to run the preprocessing scripts from the **files/code/preprocessing** directory:
+* **Prepare_dataset.ipynb**
+* **Converter.ipynb**.

+The first script applies data normalization, removes duplicate instances, and downsampling if the outlier instance rate exceeds **5%** of the data.
+Subsequently, the **Converter.ipynb** script creates versions of the datasets containing only numerical features, allowing numerical algorithms to utilize these datasets.
+After both scripts have run, the datasets can be applied to outlier detection algorithms.

+Once you have the results from the outlier detection algorithms on the datasets in the **file/datasets** directory, which should be stored in the **files/results/experiments/algorithms** directory, separated according to the algorithm name, the scripts should be executed in the following order:
+* Compare_Results.ipynb
+* Ranking_Table.ipynb
+* Pair_Plot.ipynb
+* Box_Plot.ipynb

+The **Compare_Results.ipynb** file compiles the algorithm results and produces the CDD diagrams: general and clustered.
+From the combination of results, the **Ranking_Table.ipynb** file generates the ranking tables of the algorithms, presenting the average results of each one.
+The last two files, **Pair_Plot.ipynb** and **Box_Plot.ipynb**, produce the data representations as the file names suggest.

+The plots in the **Pair_Plot.ipynb** file relate the results of the detection algorithms and the metrics used in this research (*AUC*, *P@n*, *Average Precision*, *Max-F1*).
+The boxplots illustrate the performance of the algorithms in relation to the strategies for converting categorical features into numerical features (*Correspondence Analysis*, *One-Hot Encoding*, *IDF* (Inverse Document Frequency), *Pivot-Based*, and removal of categorical features).

 ## Keywords
 * Categorical Dataset